Remote students struggle to find equal access to therapy services - The Denisonian

+Eiliana Wright ‘22 is an English writing major working as the Narrative Journalism Health and Poverty Fellow this year with The Denisonian.
+She covers health and poverty issues in Licking County, Franklin County, and on Denison’s campus.
+This is the second part of a series she is writing focused on how people are using technology to stay safe during the pandemic.

-How much more responsibility is on the shoulders of Denison remote students and students who are able to be here on the hill?
+ELIANA WRIGHT, Health & Poverty Fellow — How much more responsibility is on the shoulders of Denison remote students and students who are able to be here on the hill?

-When a student commits to Denison, they sign up for residential-only living, multiple student organizations and small class sizes, all of these a trademark of a great liberal arts school.
+When a student commits to Denison, they sign up for a residential-only living, multiple student organizations and small class sizes, all of these a trademark of a great liberal arts school.
 But what happens when a student commits to Denison but never steps foot on campus?

 This year, remote students don’t have a chance to be part of the small liberal arts community that, according to Denison, is so important for setting them up for a successful future.
 Not only are remote students separated from their peers, but they are also not able to use resources provided by the school that are expensive outside of Denison.
 Due to state-line laws, insurance complications, and the pandemic, they are being forced to improvise with resources, money, and coping strategies they may not have.

-Note: EDITORS’ NOTE: In the next article, there will be questions about what parts of COVID-19 life will stick, what resources are available over breaks and some conversations with people off The Hill over Zoom.